bailey-lab/map_fastqs_snakemake/README.md

 # map_fastqs_snakemake

-A program for mapping fastq files to a reference genome with bwa-mem, then converting the output sam file to a sorted indexed bam file suitable for viewing in UCSC genome browser or IGV, or passing on to subsequent analysis steps.
+A program for mapping fastq files to a reference genome with bwa-mem, then converting the output sam file to a sorted indexed bam file.

+This output file is suitable for viewing in UCSC genome browser or IGV, or for passing on to other analysis pipelines that need sorted indexed bam files.

 This pipeline uses conda environments to standardize the software used for each run.